BP loses bid to block seafood fund payments

-A U.S. federal judge on Wednesday denied BP Plc's (BP.L) request to halt payments from the $2.3 billion fund it created to compensate commercial fishermen for financial losses after the British company's 2010 offshore oil spill, according to court records.
+Feb 26 A U.S. federal judge on Wednesday denied BP Plc's request to halt payments from the $2.3 billion fund it has created to compensate commercial fishermen for financial losses claimed after the British company's 2010 offshore oil spill, according to court records.

 BP had sought to block the payments after alleging that some individuals supposedly injured by the spill, clients of attorney Mikal Watts, did not exist.
 The company said it has already paid out more than $1 billion from the so-called Seafood Compensation Fund.